Balance Druid DPS Spec, Builds, and Talents — Battle for Azeroth (BfA) 8.1

 Force of Nature can be a viable choice in Mythic+ to deal with Necrotic and Skittish affixes as well as open world content.
 It is a good choice for burst single target in raids as well, or when paired with Incarnation: Chosen of Elune.

 Nature's Balance was given indirect buffs via the Mastery change.
 Our spells do more damage and those spells need Astral Power.
-Nature's Balance is best paired with Starlord and is an all around decent choice for any situation.
+The more Mastery you have, the stronger this talent becomes.
 The only time this talent would not be desirable, is when you require burst DPS.

 3. Tier 2 (Level 30) Talents for Balance Druids